hemantjangra/ConversionAPI/README.md

 Home Controller serve as Client.
 Home controller will come up wuth 2 input fields.
 Validations are included and will not let button enable untill all conditions are met.
+All the JS code can be located on location '~/CoversionAPI/Scripts/Convert.jsx'

 Technology Stack Used:
 1. Web API 2